datahappy1/mssql_to_redshift_data_transfer_tool/README.md

 3) Make sure you've got your AWS Redshift tables ready
 4) Set the Pythonpath env.variable
 5) Try running this tool with the `--Dryrun` argument first set to `true`
+6) Now you can go and configure the databases, schemas and table names that will be transferred over to AWS Redshift in the `MSSQL_to_Redshift.mngmt.ControlTable` SQL Server table